nickrogerson124/Programming-Basics/Part-3_SwitchStatements/Micro:bit/Resources/README.md

 Think of the switch statement as a waterfall falling from top to bottom, if an input meets the condition it will run the output from that block.
 In this case even though both **A+B buttons** are pressed, it will stop on the frist condition as the computer understands that the **A button** is pressed, even though the **B button** is aslo.
 How do we try and resolve this?
 <br>

-- [ ] Drag the **button A+B is pressed** block with the ouput and set it as the first condition of the switch statement.
+- [ ] Drag the **button A+B is pressed** block with the ouput block and set it as the first condition of the switch statement.
+Retest your new code and what is the result?
 <p align="center">
     <img src="../Assets/microbit-if-multipleinputs-correct.png" width="35%" height="35%" />
 </p>

+This time the ouput works when you hold the **A+B Button** on the micro:bit to produce a stick person sitting on the ground, similar to when you press the **A Button** and **B Button** the respected outputs appear on the micro:bit.

 ## Part 4: An If Then Else within an If Then Else